-Norman McLaren/Evelyn Lambart Award-Best Scholarly Book in Animation
+Norman McLaren/Evelyn Lambart Award for Best Edited Collection in Animation

 Inaugurated in 1995, this award, administered by the Society for Animation Studies, seeks to celebrate exceptional scholarship, published in book form, in the field of animation studies.
 In recognition of the growing critical mass of animation scholarship, the judging process was expanded to include Runners-Up in 2009.
 The award was bestowed on an ad-hoc basis between 1995 and 2009.